tientranblog/tientranblog.github.io/_projects/project-Building a time series model to forecast COVID-19 daily new cases for a selected country.md

 ---
-title: Building a time series model to forecast COVID-19 daily new cases for a selected country
+title: Building a time series model to forecast COVID-19 new cases
-excerpt: A time series model to predict number of COVID-19 case
+excerpt: A time series model to predict number of COVID-19 case for a selected country
 layout: single
 author_profile: true
 toc: true